 Everything around us is merely an invitation to observe…We dream our lives.
 We see what we think.

 Lives and works in The Hague.
 He studied Physics in Delft University of Technology and began his artistic career in the early 70s.
 In 1986, Jansen began to explore with algorithmic simulation programs for artificial life inspired by biologist Richard Dawkins upon reading The Blind Watchmaker.

-Observing the environment, rising sea levels threatening beaches and sand banks as a form of protection are what inspired him to create his Strandbeests.
-Jansen is constantly creating new “species” and refers to them as living creatures that possess organs, bones and ability to multiply.
-He is currently working on Animaris Mulus—a species belonging to the twelfth generation according to his evolutionary periods—hoping that one day they can become autonomous and survive on their own even after he is no longer living.
+His observation of a rapidly changing environment, specifically rising sea levels which threaten the existence of beaches and sand banks, is what inspired Theo Jansen to create his Strandbeests.
+Jansen is constantly creating new “species” and refers to them as living creatures that possess organs, bones, and the ability to multiply.
+He is currently working on Animaris Mulus—a species belonging to the twelfth generation, according to his evolutionary periods—hoping that one day they can become autonomous and survive on their own even after he is no longer living.